bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/articles/DOM-standard.md

 The `selectNode(node)` method steps are to [select](https://dom.spec.whatwg.org/#concept-range-select) node within [this](https://webidl.spec.whatwg.org/#this).

-[Range/selectNodeContents](https://developer.mozilla.org/en-US/docs/Web/API/Range/selectNodeContents "The Range.selectNodeContents() method sets the Range to contain the contents of a Node.")
+[Range/selectNodeContents](https://developer.mozilla.org/en-US/docs/Web/API/Range/selectNodeContents 'The Range.selectNodeContents() method sets the Range to contain the contents of a Node.')

 In all current engines.